Ronaldo axed from Man Utd squad to face Chelsea after Spurs tantrum

 It is believed Ten Hag's decision to remove Ronaldo from the squad has the full backing of the United hierarchy.

+But whether there can be a way back for the unhappy Portugal striker remains to be seen.

-United would have to wait until the transfer window reopens on January 1 before they could sell Ronaldo.
+United would have to wait until the transfer window reopens on January 1 before they could sell Ronaldo, whose huge salary could prove a stumbling block to potential buyers.

 Disappointed by United's failure to qualify for the Champions League, Ronaldo has been trying to engineer a move away from Old Trafford since the end of last season.